kkv-dinesh/Data_Insights_generator_backend/README.md

-Here's a clean, professional, and properly formatted GitHub `README.md` for your project based on your input:

----

-# 📊 Data Insights Generator (Role 1 Assessment)
+# 📊 Data Insights Generator

 This is a full-stack web application developed for the **Multimeta.ai Technical Hiring Assessment (Role 1)**.